MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M02_Lab2_Create_and_manage_an_Opportunity.md

 13. On the Sales Team sub-grid, select the **Vertical Ellipsis**.
 From the menu that appears select **New Connection**.

 14. Search for and select your user record.
-Once completed, click the **Add** button.
+Once completed, select the **Add** button.

 15. On the Competitors sub-grid, select the **Vertical Ellipsis**.
 From the menu that appears select **Add Existing Competitor**.